ptrandev/ds561/HW07/README.md

 The `top_links.py` program has 2 options:

 - `--input` - The directory pattern for input files to process.
 The default is `gs://ds561-ptrandev-hw02/html/*.html`
-- `--output` - The directory to write the results to.
-The default is `gs://ds561-ptrandev-hw07/output`

 ## Running the program